Getting a comfortable mattress replacement for your camper or RV can be challenging since sizes do not always match residential versions.

 Mattress Type: Hybrid

 The Brooklyn Aurora line of RV mattresses is ideal for people who love to camp in warmer regions and will appreciate the cooling technology the company puts into the design.
-Each layer provides extra cooling components and breathability, especially the Copper Gel Energex Memory Foam Topper with TitanCool beads that regulates body temperature so you sleep without bothersome sweating.
+Each layer provides extra cooling components and breathability, especially the Copper Gel Energex Memory Foam Topper with TitanCool beads that regulate body temperature so you sleep without bothersome sweating.

 Installing this luxury mattress in your camper will improve sleep quality, as it provides impressive support in the TitanFlex memory foam layer sizes over a thousand pocketed coils that practically eliminate motion transfer.
 In addition, the mattress remains soft without leaving indentations, and you can choose from three firmness levels to increase comfort.